AaRonStaRK019/eks-cluster-tf-aws/README.md

-# EKS Cluster Infrastructure Deployment
+# AWS EKS Cluster Infrastructure Deployment With Terraform

 This guide outlines the steps for deploying an Amazon Elastic Kubernetes Service (EKS) cluster using Terraform.